Understanding the NYMEX

-NYMEX Natural Gas Futures Settlement History
+NYMEX Settlement History

 Below, youāll find a monthly breakdown of the NYMEX historical settle prices dating back to 2016.